revilowaldow/BITC/Sessions/2026/03 22 - Session 62.md

 Curse of lethargy
 	Can't move as fast as previously able

 Aru cannot die while attuned, if reduced to 0 while in 5 feet, 1 hp and stunned.
 Killed in 60 ft,  reanimate.
 Body destroyed, reforms.
+Lost revant, exhaustion per day

-Ressurection and true ressurection undo the curse
+Resurrection and true resurrection undo the curse.